To run CTS, first prepare your physical environment, your desktop machine, and the Android device you're using for testing.

-- Any device that does not have an embedded screen needs to be connected to a screen.
+- Any device that doesn't have an embedded screen needs to be connected to a screen.

-In order to run CTS carrier API tests, the device needs to has a SIM card with carrier privilege rules on it.
+In order to run CTS carrier API tests, the device needs to have a SIM card with carrier privilege rules on it.
 See Preparing the UICC.

 Android device configuration

-- Set your device's language to English (United States) from: Settings > Language & input > Language
+- Set your device's language to English (United States): Settings > Language & input > Language.

-- Turn on the location setting if there is a GPS or Wi-Fi/ Cellular network feature on the device: Settings > Location > On
+- Turn on the location setting if there's a GPS or Wi-Fi/cellular network feature on the device: Settings > Location > On.

-- Connect to a Wi-Fi network that supports IPv6, can treat the Device Under Test (DUT) as an isolated client (see the Physical Environment section above), and has an internet connection: Settings > Wi-Fi
+- Connect to a Wi-Fi network that supports IPv6, can treat the DUT as an isolated client (see Physical environment above), and has an internet connection: Settings > Wi-Fi.

 - Enable USB debugging on your device: Settings > Developer options > USB debugging.

-- Select: Settings > Developer options > Stay Awake > On
+- Set the device to stay awake: Settings > Developer options > Stay Awake > On.

-- Select: Settings > Developer options > Allow mock locations > On
+- In Android 5.x and 4.4.x only, set the device to allow mock locations: Settings > Developer options > Allow mock locations > On.

-- Select: Settings > Developer options > Verify apps over USB > Off
+- In Android 4.2 or higher, turn off USB app verification: Settings > Developer options > Verify apps over USB > Off.

 - Launch the browser and dismiss any startup/setup screen.